3123738092/badminton/README.md

 The timestamps.txt should include the timestamps of each png.

 ## Event processing
 As mentioned before, the output of camera is binary datatype, so we used the event_preprocessing_v2.ipynb to transform the data.
-The provided code can read the
+The provided code can read the provided raw image and timestamps information and combine them into array datatype.

 ## Pretrained Model
 The pretrained model of HR-INR corresponds to the parameter setting : epr_encoder_name: swin